erasmus-without-paper/ewp-specs-sec-cliauth-httpsig/README.md

 by registry, and the keys (and/or their fingerprints) are served to all other partners see (see [Registry API][registry-api] for details).

-Usually (but not necessarily always) you will bind your public key to all HEIs you cover.
-Once the server confirms that the client is in possession of a proper private key of the certificate, it is then able to identify (with the help of the Registry again) which HEIs such client covers.
+Usually (but not necessarily always) you will bind your public key to the HEI you cover.
+Once the server confirms that the client is in possession of a proper private key, it is then able to identify (with the help of the Registry again) which HEI such client covers.

-Note, that the Registry will verify if your keys meet certain security standards (i.e. their length).
+Note that the Registry will verify if your keys meet certain security standards (i.e., their length).
 These standards MAY change in time.
-Remember to include `<admin-email>` elements in your manifest file if you want to be notified about such changes.

 <a name="headers"></a>